isel-leic-ipw/2425i-IPW-LEIC34D/Lesson04/part09_en.md

     1. Using Promises explicitly
     2. Using the async/await style

 4. Implement two versions of an application to read a JSON file (available at: [examples/fs-promise/fruits.json](examples/fs-promise/fruits.jsons)) and write in another file an object with a single property named "links".
-The value is an array with the links of the image fruits from the original object.
+The property value is an array with the links of the fruit images from the original object.
     1. Using Promises explicitly
     2. Using the async/await style